-This Easter weekend, step outside on the early morning of Good Friday, and treat yourself to a celestial spectacle.
-As dawn approaches, the night sky unveils the waning Moon positioned below Scorpius, and in the constellation of Libra.
+This Easter weekend, step outside on Good Friday evening, and treat yourself to a celestial spectacle.
+After sunset, the night sky unveils Jupiter in the constellation of Taurus.

 When and where to look:

-From 4.30am until 5.30am it will be dark enough before the Sun rises around 6.30am on Good Friday, 29th March.
-You’ll find Scorpius in the western sky.
+From 7pm it will be dark enough after sunset on Good Friday, 18th April.
+You’ll find Jupiter in the north western sky.

 Something Interesting:

 Ever wondered why the Easter date changes each year?
 Sometimes Easter date is in early April, or late April, or even late March.
 The date of Easter changes each year because it is based on the lunar calendar.
 Easter falls on the first Sunday following the first full moon after the March equinox, ensuring it occurs between March 22 and April 25.
 This calculation method aligns with traditions dating back centuries and accommodates variations in lunar and solar cycles.
-Head over to our friends at Stargazers Club WA and find out more in this post ‘Why Does the Easter Date Change Each Year?‘
+Head over to our friends at Stargazers Club WA and find out more about why the date for Easter changes each year.

 Get More Stargazing Tips